1. Introduction

 "_token" (Fixed string without quote) | AD or SP password from Azure | URL |

-- Step 8 > You can see that the new Data Store is added in the Data Store list view, as shown below.
+- Step 8 > You can see that the new Data Store is added in the Data Store list view.

 Data Store is created successfully!